Rodrigo Resquín

-Rodrigo Raúl Resquín Jara (born 23 August 1989) is a Paraguayan professional footballer who plays as a midfielder.
+Rodrigo Raúl Resquín Jara (born 23 August 1989) is a Paraguayan professional footballer who plays as a midfielder for Cristóbal Colón JAS.

 Career

-Guabirá

 In 2011, Resquìn formed part of Bolivian side Guabirá.

-Deportivo Capiatá

 In 2012, Resquín achieved promotion with Deportivo Capiatá from the División Intermedia to the Primera División for the 2013 season.
 Later, Resquin was ignored by the club and then formed part of a group of players which trained with Edgar Denis, which played in a friendly against Olimpia Asunción.
 Concluding the friendly, Olimpia Asunción coach Ever Hugo Almeida chose Resquin to train with the club.

-Olimpia Asunción

 Three days after signing with Olimpia in 2013, Resquin started in a game against Tacuary at the Estadio Manuel Ferreira.

-Santiago Morning

 Resquin played for Chile’s Primera B club Santiago Morning as midfielder.
-In October 2014, Resquin was substituted into a game in the 87th minute in a 0-0 away draw against Deportivo La Serena.
+In October 2014, Resquin was substituted into a game in the 87th minute in a 0-0 away draw against Deportes La Serena.

-Sportivo Carapeguá

 In March 2015, Resquin was incorporated as a new signing to Sportivo Carapeguá for the División Intermedia season.

-Martin Ledesma

 In 2017, Resquín played for Club General Martin Ledesma in the División Intermedia.

-Resistencia

 In 2018, Resquin formed part of Resistencia's squad for the División Intermedia season.

-Rubio Ñu
+In 2018–19, Resquín played for Guaireña, winning the División Intermedia and getting promotion to the Paraguayan top level.

-In 2021, Resquin joined Club Rubio Ñu for the División Intermedia season.
+The next year, he joined Fulgencio Yegros, but the Paraguayan football was suspended in the context of the COVID-19 pandemic.
+In 2021, he switched to Rubio Ñu for the División Intermedia season.

+In 2024, Resquín signed with Cristóbal Colón JAS in the Paraguayan Primera División B.